r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 Umm, as long as the Storm Border keeps away from the island, there's only one policy.

 **Goredolf:**
-Fujimaru makes landfall secretly on the Island of Britain with Mash Kyrielight as {(M) his /(F) her} escort.
+Fujimaru makes landfall secretly on the Island of Britain with Mash Kyrielight as [♂ his /♀ her] escort.

 **Goredolf:**
 While investigating the area, they will look for the cause of the Collapse observed in Novum Chaldea.